Boffyz/Boot-animations-on-.zip-format-for_magisk-ksu/README.md

 * **Galaxy A series:** A13, A5 (2017)

-To confirm support for your specific device, check if the following files exist in either `/system/media/` or `/vendor/media/`:
+To confirm support for your specific device, check if the following files exist in `/system/product/media/`:

 * `bootanimation.zip`